 - Included in the monthly price (not an add on like other EHRs).

 - You can edit the email, text, and voice messages to include practice specific information.
 For example, I use doxy.me for telehealth rather than S.P.
 Telehealth platform.
 I’ve included my doxy.me waiting room link in the reminder email and text messages for telehealth appointments.

 - You can type the exact words the Voice reminder will speak.

 - Appointment Confirmations are a new feature.

-- Using appointment reminders has definitely reduced No Shows.
+- Using appointment reminders has reduced No Shows in my practice.

 - Inexpensive compared to paying a billing agency.

 - Once set up, it’s fast to submit.

 - You get to review the actual claim before submitting it.